Michael Stewart currently works and resides in New York City. He has had

 included in a number of private collections.

-Stewart’s work ranges from realism to abstraction to non-figuration and occasionally delves into protest art addressing urgent socio-political situations.
+Stewart works in a variety of media including painting, drawing, sculpture, printmaking and multi-media video installation.
+His subject matter ranges from highly realistic to non-figurative.
+A passionate artist-activist, he occasionally delves into protest art addressing urgent socio-political situations.
 His sculpture “Collapse of the Patriarchy” was recently selected for inclusion in the Phillip’s Collection exhibit “What a Relief: Small Sculptures” at Phillips@thearc in Washington, DC.
-In 2020, he created a multi-media installation incorporating video and sculpture entitled “Reckoning: An Installation on Political Power, Greed and the Climate Emergency,” which was exhibited in public parks throughout New York City.
+In 2020, he created a multi-media installation incorporating video and sculpture entitled “Reckoning: An Installation on Political Power, Greed and the Climate Emergency,” which was exhibited in New York City public parks.
 A politically themed show called “States of Heads: Unauthorized Portraits” was created by Stewart in 2004 and exhibited in galleries and museums throughout the Northeast.

-Stewart received a BA from Wittenberg University, where he studied graphic design and fine arts.
-He later studied painting with David Leffel and Frank O’Cain at the Art Student’s League in New York City; sculpture with Martine Vaugel at the National Academy in New York City; collage and multi-media assemblage with Stuart Diamond in New York City and at Bennington College in Vermont; and printmaking with Bill Behnken and Michael Pelletteri at the Art Students League.
+Stewart received a BFA from Wittenberg University, where he studied fine arts and graphic design.
+Subsequently, he studied painting with David Leffel and Frank O’Cain at the Art Student’s League in New York City; sculpture with Martine Vaugel at the National Academy in New York City; collage and multi-media assemblage with Stuart Diamond in New York City and at Bennington College in Vermont; and printmaking with Bill Behnken and Michael Pelletteri at the Art Students League.